-Ngari Gunsa Airport is a dual purpose airport because it is used by the civilians and military.
-This airport is 4,274 meters above the sea level, which makes it the world’s fourth highest airport.
+Ngari Gunsa Airport is a dual-purpose airport because it is used by the civilians and military.
+This airport is 4,274 meters above sea level, which makes it the world’s fourth-highest airport.
 Its runway is 4,500 meters long and its terminal covers 3,900 square meters area of land.
-The population of travelers using this airport is expected to rise to 120,000 by 2020 year.
 It takes about 5 hours to drive from Gunsa Airport to Mount Kailash.

-Note: Ngari Gunsa Airport is 4,274 meters above the sea level, so it is advisable not to fly to Ngari directly if you don’t have any plateau-travelling experience.
+Note: Ngari Gunsa Airport is 4,274 meters above sea level, so it is advisable not to fly to Ngari directly if you don’t have any plateau-traveling experience.
 Most people traveling to Tibet for the first time always have high altitude sickness symptoms.

 Driving to Ngari

-Classic Driving Route: Lhasa – Gyantse – Shigatse – Saga – Ngari
+Classic Driving Route: Lhasa – Gyantse – Shigatse – Saga – Darchen

-In fact, many tourists love to visit Mount Everest and Mount Kailash during their tour.
+In fact, many tourists love to visit Everest Base Camp and Mount Kailash during their tours.
 They always drive about 9 hours from Shigatse to Mount Everest and drive about 8 hours from Mount Everest to Saga on the next day.
 In this way, you need to take one more day to reach Ngari.

 Travel to Kailash

 Mount Kailash is a top attraction destination for tourists visiting Ngari.
-First, drive to Darchen, the starting point of Kora around Kilash.
-Darchen also offers great food and accommodation.
+First, drive to Darchen, the starting point of doing Kora.
+Darchen also offers food and accommodation.
 If you are taking a Kora or trekking around Mount Kailash, vehicles will not be available to help you save your energy on the way, but yaks can help you carry your luggage.
-The road contains a lot of gravels and you need to go with a pair of comfortable shoes.
+The road contains a lot of gravel and you need to wear comfortable shoes.

 Darchen to Guge Kingdom

-After driving for about 230km on the G219 National Express for 5 hours, you will arrive at Zanda County.
-After arriving at Zanda County, continue your journey by driving to Guge kingdom, which is about 20km.
+After driving for about 230km on the G219 National Express for 5 hours, you will arrive in Zanda County.
+Continue driving for another 20km, you will reach Guge Kingdom.
 The journey takes about 30 minutes.
 This section of the road is in bad condition.

-In addition to the compulsory Tibet Travel Permit, you also need Border pass, Alien’s travel permit and Military permit.
+In addition to the compulsory Tibet Travel Permit, you also need a Border pass, Alien’s travel permit and Military permit.
 As a tourist, only your travel agency can apply for all these permits on your behalf.
-There are many check points along these roads where security personnel will check all your traveling documents.
+There are many checkpoints along these roads where security personnel will check all your traveling documents.

 The Fact of Ngari - the Most “Tibetan” Part of Tibet

-Located in the west of Tibet, Ngari is known for the desolate off-the-beaten-path landscape.
-But except for the holy Mt.
-Kailash and the sacred Lake Manasarovar, what else do you know about it?
-Let’s unveil this mysterious prefecture of Tibet. ...
+Located in the west of Tibet, Ngari is known for its desolate off-the-beaten-path landscape.
+Let’s unveil this mysterious prefecture of Tibet.